akshar-raaj/designing-data-intensive-applications/storage-and-retrieval/README.md

   select name, age, gender from person where city = 'Hyderabad'

 It would need to scan the relevant rows to fetch the name.

+### Graph databases

+Used when there are a lot of different kind of entities and many many connections between these entities.

+Examples:
+- Web graph: Web pages related to each other
+- Social graph: People, Locations, Check-ins, Photos etc.
+- Road and rail networks

+In relational database, the number of joins to get relevant data is usually known in advance.
+However, with graph database the number of joins or traversal needed to retrieve the relevant data is not known in advance.

+Neo4j is a graph database.
+Cypher is the query language used to query Neo4j.

+**Property Graph Model** is one of the data models used in graph databases.

+## OLTP vs OLAP

+Characteristics of an OLTP system:
+- Interactive
+- Real-time
+- Low latency read and writes

+OLAP system characteristics:
+- Expensive queries
+- Ad-hoc queries

+OLAP queries might be highly expensive and could impact performance of other concurrently executing queries.
+Thus database administrators want to guard the OLTP systems and not allow analysts to use this system.

+OLAP systems usually work with Data Warehouses.

+## Data warehouse

+Optimized for analytic queries.
+An ETL process extracts the data from transactional systems, cleans and transforms the data and load into a data warehouse.

+Data Warehouses also mostly have SQL like interface.
+However their internal storage layer implementation highly differ from OLTP systems because of the kind of access patterns and workloads they have to deal with.

+Data warehouses usually have two types of tables:
+- Facts table
+- Dimension table

+Facts table store the events.
+Dimension tables store additional information and more columns around the events.
+Facts table's columns have FK to dimension tables.

+Usually Data warehouse tables are **wide**, i.e could have 100s of columns.

+### Data warehouse models

+There are usually two models:
+- Star model
+- Snowflake model

+#### Star model

+Fact table is at the center.
+And it is related to multiple dimension tables.

+#### Snowflake model

+Even dimensions table have relation or FK to more tables.

+Snowflake model is usually more normalized than star model.